yochaigal/cairn/wip/2e/setting-seeds.md

 Agents are often in charge of completing one or more of the goals of the Agenda of a faction.
 Particularly large factions may have additional agents, each in charge of a distinct goal.
 Agents may have personal motivations that differ from the faction's main agenda, a fact that canny PCs can exploit for their own gain.

-> Do not feel limited by the table results below.
-If something feels "off" or a different table result would work better for your setting, use it!

 #### Advantages

 Factions possess advantages that assist them in accomplishing their agenda.
 Advantages reflect a faction's influence, materials, wealth, and other unique features.
-Factions add or lose advantages by trying to complete their agenda, leveraging their advantages as much as possible to achieve their goals, and at the same time work to acquire _more_ advantages.
+Factions leverage their advantages as much as possible when trying to achieve their goals, and at the same time continually work to acquire _more_ advantages.

 #### Agendas